A Simulator for LLVM Bitcode: Navigating the State Space

 If we treat the data of a program as a spatial dimension, it is natural, then, to treat the state space -- the behaviour of program as it executes -- as a time dimension.
-Since the state space is a graph, the predecessors of a given state (the path from the initial state to the ``current'' state -- the one that is being examined) constitute the \emph{past} of the computation.
-The successors, on the other hand, correspond to possible \emph{futures} of the computation (since the behaviour of the program is often non-deterministic; this is because it may depend on unpredictable outcomes from outside its influence, which means there is more than one possible future).
+Since the state space is a graph (cf. Figure~\ref{fig:prog}), the predecessors of a given state (the path from the initial state to the ``current'' state -- the one that is being examined) constitute the \emph{past} of the computation.
+The successors, on the other hand, correspond to possible \emph{futures} of the computation (since the behaviour of the program is often non-deterministic\footnote{The behaviour of the program may depend on external factors, such as scheduling choices, user inputs, asynchronous events and so on.}, there is more than one possible future).
 In this correspondence of the state-space graph to temporal behaviour of the program, cycles in the state space clearly correspond to behaviours that go on forever.

 In a standard debugger, time can only flow in one direction, and which of the potential futures is realised can be influenced, but not controlled.
 In a simulator, however, it is possible to both go backwards in time (rewind the program state to some past configuration) and to pick exactly which future should be explored.
 Likewise, it is entirely possible to go back in time and select a different future to explore.
-These possibilities are derived mainly from the persistent and compact memory representation (see Section~\ref{sec:memory}).
+These capabilities are derived mainly from the persistent and compact memory representation (see Section~\ref{sec:memory}).